American Options with Last Exit Times: A Free-Boundary Approach: Introduction

-where $W=(W_t)_{t\geq0}$ is a standard Brownian motion started at zero under measure $P$, $r>0$ is the interest rate and $\sigma>0$ is the volatility coefficient.
-This is a risk neutral model so that the discounted stock price is a martingale under measure $P$; in other words, $P$ is the risk neutral measure.
+where $r>0$ is the interest rate and $\sigma>0$ is the volatility coefficient.
+This is a risk-neutral model since the discounted stock price is a martingale under measure $\mathbb{P}$; in other words, $\mathbb{P}$ is the risk-neutral measure.

-Then there is this option with expiration date $T$ (which can be indefinitely long) that entitles its holders to sell one share of stock for $K$ dollars at any time during the time frame between its purchase time and its exercise time or the last time the stock price price at any fixed level $L$ (whichever comes first); otherwise, it becomes worthless.
-How much are you willing to pay for this option?

-When a contingent claim is valued, it is conventional to assume that there is no risk that the counter-party will default, that is, the counter party will always be able to make the promised payment.
-However, this assumption is far less defensible in the non-exchange-traded (or over-the-counter) market and the importance of considering default risk in over-counter markets is recognised by bank capital adequacy standards, see \cite[Page 300]{HullandWhite} for a detailed introduction of default risk.
-According to \cite[Pages 188 and 190]{ElliottRJandJeanblancMandYorM2000}, the contract given above can be viewed as the defaultable American contingent claims, with its default time modelled by the \textit{last exit time} and by assuming the default market is complete, such contract is hedgeable.
+Within this framework, we study an American put option with strike price $K>0$, whose exercise is constrained by a random horizon.
+Specifically, the holder may exercise at any time prior to the earlier of a fixed maturity $T$ (see \cite{LW2024} for the infinite horizon case) and the last exit time

+where $L>0$ is a prescribed level and we assume $K>L$.
+The corresponding valuation problem is given by

+where the expectation is taken under the probability measure $P$ and the supremum is taken over all the stopping times with respect to $\{\mathcal{F}_t\}_{t\in[0, T]}$.
+This contract can be interpreted as a defaultable American contingent claim, where the default time is modelled by the last exit time (see \cite[Pages 188 and 190]{ElliottRJandJeanblancMandYorM2000}).
+Under the assumption of market completeness, such claims remain hedgeable despite the presence of default risk.

+The main difficulty in pricing such options stems from the fact that the last exit time is not a stopping time with respect to the natural filtration of the underlying process (see \cite[Chapter 8.2]{Nikeghbali}).
+As a result, the most interesting feature of the last exit time is its involvement of ``the knowledge of the future", which places the problem outside the scope of classical optimal stopping theory.